Dr Mohammed Ibrahim Shire

 I am a regular contributor to international media outlets on security topics in Africa, particularly the Horn of Africa and Somalia.
 I am happy to take calls and emails from the media on my research and I am aware of the need to respond to journalists in a timely manner.
 Please contact me directly on either email@example.com or 02392843986

-Dr Mohammed Ibrahim Shire gained his BSc at the University of Leicester and MSc at Loughborough University.
-After completing his PhD in Safety, Security and Complexity at Loughborough University, he worked as a postdoctoral research fellow at Griffith University’s Safety Science Innovation Lab in Australia.
+Dr Ibrahim Shire gained his BSc at the University of Leicester and MSc at Loughborough University.
+After completing his PhD in Safety and Security Studies at Loughborough University, he worked as a postdoctoral research fellow at Griffith University’s Centre for Social and Cultural Research in Australia.
 There he implemented several ethnographic projects in collaboration with multiple industrial and government stakeholders.
 He specialises in the increasingly complex world of risk and security and is multidisciplinary by training and experience.
-With a geographical focus on Africa, his research focuses on a wide range of areas, including (counter-)terrorism, asymmetric warfare, security, risk and complexity.
+With a regional focus on Africa, his research focuses on a wide range of areas, including terrorism, counterterrorism, asymmetric warfare, security, risk and complexity.